CtrlAltWilson/retro-ipod-spotify-client/README.md

 self.socket.bind(self.server_address)
 OSError: [Errno 98] Address already in use
 ```
+sebakitzing's post (https://github.com/dupontgu/retro-ipod-spotify-client/issues/22) led me to the right path with this issue.

-This is because of a caching error, not a port in use error.
-You can verify this by going to /retro-ipod-spotify-client/frontend and typing `ls -a`
+You can verify if the .cache folder exists by going to /retro-ipod-spotify-client/frontend and typing `ls -a`
-I was able to authorize spotipy through Midori browser, but for some reason the .cache file would not create.
+I was able to authorize spotipy through Midori browser, but for some reason, the .cache file would not create.
 I looked around and found Perelin's solution for Spotipy's OAuth (https://github.com/perelin/spotipy_oauth_demo).
 With a little modification to the spotipy_oauth_demo, I was able to create a cache folder to the /home/pi/ folder:

 Please note: you will have to add your own client ID and secret from your Spotify Developer Dashboard.
 You will also need to add http://localhost:8080 to your Redirect URIs in the dashboard.
-I will explain the scoping modificaitons in the next topic.
+I will explain the scoping modifications in the next topic.
 ```
 SPOTIPY_CLIENT_ID = 'XXXXXXX'
 SPOTIPY_CLIENT_SECRET = 'XXXXXX'